oasis-open/cti-stix-elevator/README.rst

       -p {no_policy,strict_policy}, --policy {no_policy,strict_policy}
                             The policy to deal with errors

-    Refer to elevator_log_messages.xlsx for all stix2-elevator messages.
+    Refer to elevator_log_messages.rst for all stix2-elevator messages.
 Use the associated code number to --enable or --disable a message.
 By default, the stix2-elevator displays all messages.
 Note: disabling the message does not disable the functionality.